matthewmarcos/Speedtest-Vostronet-/README.md

 * click the button to start the test

 ### How it works
 1. The front end spawns the max amount of `XMLHttpRequests` the browser can handle. (usually 6 on modern ones) to the `/test` endpoint on the server.
-The way I determine the user's browser is not 100% full proof and should be improved for real-world situations.
+The way I determine the user's browser is not 100% fool-proof and should be improved for real-world situations.
 1. The `/test` endpoint returns 25MB worth of 'A' characters.
 1. The front end counts and sums the data received.
 1. There is a 5 second limit before all `XMLHttpRequest` instances are terminated.